Dania Ramirez

-Early life
+Early life and education

 Ramirez was born in Santo Domingo.
 At an early age, she decided to become an actress.
 As a young child, she would reenact telenovelas for her family.
 She was discovered by a modeling scout while working in a convenience store at the age of 15, and was offered a small part in a soda commercial.
 Later, she decided to pursue acting seriously and studied at the Actor's Workshop in New York City under Flo Greenberg.

 At 16 years old, Ramirez started at Montclair State University, where her volleyball talents led her to be placed among the top five in career digs, digs/game, solo blocks and total blocks.
-She graduated in 2001.
+She graduated in 2000.
 After graduation, Ramirez moved to Los Angeles to pursue her acting career.